Rockdale, Texas: Demographics

 In the city, the age distribution was 28.5% under 18, 8.2% from 18 to 24, 24.7% from 25 to 44, 19.6% from 45 to 64, and 19.1% who were 65 or older.
 The median age was 36 years.
 For every 100 females, there were 89.4 males.
 For every 100 females age 18 and over, there were 83.1 males.

 The median income for a household in the city was $34,612, and for a family was $39,491.
 Males had a median income of $30,758 versus $20,692 for females.
 The per capita income for the city was $17,618.
 About 13.2% of families and 18.3% of the population were below the poverty line, including 27.7% of those under age 18 and 9.7% of those age 65 or over.

 Economy

 Rockdale was the site of a large Alcoa aluminium smelting facility, which could produce 1.67 million pounds of aluminum per day.
 The Alcoa plant profoundly changed the city, as noted in a Saturday Evening Post article by Rockdale native George Sessions Perry.
 Within a few years of its arrival in 1952, Rockdale almost doubled in population, changing in character from a predominantly agricultural economy to one heavily driven by manufacturing jobs.
 Smelting operations were halted at the Alcoa plant in 2008.
 The Alcoa plant closed in February 2014 when production at the atomizer ceased.

 Rockdale was also the site of the Sandow Power Plant, which closed in 2018.

-Two cryptocurrency miners, Bitdeer, a division of Bitmain, and Riot Blockchain, formerly known as Bioptix, occupy former Alcoa facilities less than half a mile apart in Rockdale, using electricity transmission lines built to connect smelters to the power plant.
+Two cryptocurrency miners, Bitdeer, a division of Bitmain, and Riot Platforms, formerly known as Bioptix, occupy former Alcoa facilities less than half a mile apart in Rockdale, using electricity transmission lines built to connect smelters to the power plant.
+As of 2023, the Riot Platforms facility was the most energy-intensive Bitcoin mining operation in the United States, consuming as much electricity as the nearest 300,000 homes and producing 1.92 million tons of carbon emissions per year.